IvanBila/ivanbila.github.io/content/blog/what-the-heck-is-npx/index.md

 ## NOTES

-npx allows you to play arround with a new package from npm registry without having to install it
+npx allows you to play around with a new package from npm registry without having to install it

 ```shell
 npm install eslint --dev